0

 • Then rinse with water.

 Use the cap of the MYCOSTER shampoo bottle to measure your dose.
-The usual dose is 1 capful (approximately 5 ml) of MYCOSTER shampoo.
-It is possible to use up to 2 plugs (about 10ml) if the hair length exceeds the shoulders.
+The usual dose is 1 capful (about 5 ml) of MYCOSTER, shampoo.
+Up to 2 capfuls (approx. 10 ml) can be used if hair is longer than shoulder-length.

-This operation should be done twice a week depending on the severity of the symptoms for about 4 weeks until the symptoms disappear.
-Then, you can continue in maintenance once or twice a week for up to 12 weeks.
+This operation should be performed twice a week, depending on the severity of symptoms, for about 4 weeks until they disappear.
+You can then continue with maintenance treatments 1 or 2 times a week for up to 12 weeks.
 This will help prevent symptoms from reappearing.

-In any case, the use of Mycoster in shampoo should be limited to a maximum of 16 weeks.
+In any case, use of Mycoster shampoo should be limited to a maximum of 16 weeks.

-Comment on the advice of use and dosage of 60ml Mycoster antifungal shampoo with our partner Avis checked after your purchase.
+Give your opinion on the advice for use and dosage of Mycoster Antifungal Shampoo 60 ml with our partner Verified opinions after your purchase.

 1g of shampoo contains 10mg of ciclopirox.

-Excipients: Dodecyl-Di (Oxyethylene), Sodium Sulfate, Benzoic Acid (E210), Dodecyl-Poly (Oxyethylene) - 3 - 2 Sodium Sulfosuccinate, Sodium Benzoate (E211), Macrogol Lauryl Ether, Sodium Chloride, Purified Water .
+Excipients : Dodecyl-di (Oxyethylene), Sodium Sulfate, Benzoic Acid (E210), Dodecyl-Poly (Oxyethylene) - 3 - 2 Disodium Sulfosuccinate, Sodium Benzoate (E211), Macrogol Lauryl Ether, Sodium Chloride, Purified Water.

 What are the side effects and contraindications?

-External use.
+For external use.
 Store in a clean, dry place.
-Keep out of the reach of children.
+Keep out of reach of children.

 Presentation - Packaging

-Mycoster Antifungal Shampoo is available in our online pharmacy in a 60 ml bottle.
+Mycoster Antifungal Shampoo is available in our online pharmacy in 60 ml bottles.

 How to treat seborrheic dermatitis

-If you suffer from seborrheic dermatitis, your doctor will prescribe local treatment with antifungals (such as Mycoster shampoo), in some cases combined with corticosteroids.
-These drugs aim to reduce inflammation, and to regulate excess sebum and yeast on the skin.
+If you suffer from seborrheic dermatitis, your doctor will prescribe a local treatment based on antifungals (such as Mycoster shampoo), combined in some cases with corticoids.
+These drugs are designed to reduce inflammation and regulate excess sebum and yeast on the skin.

-In the majority of cases, topical corticosteroids can effectively treat flare-ups of dermatitis.
-Emollients such as ATOPICLAIR cream are used first-line alone or in combination with topical or systemic treatments in order to restore this barrier function of the skin and limit the passage of irritants and allergens.
-Hygiene measures are useful to prevent secondary infections (lukewarm bath, bar or soap-free gels).
-The management of atopic dermatitis also includes adjuvant and preventive measures against recurrence such as hygiene measures, the elimination of irritant and allergic factors.
+In most cases, dermocorticoids are effective in treating dermatitis flare-ups.
+Emollients such as ATOPICLAIR cream are used as a first-line treatment, alone or in combination with topical or systemic treatments, to restore the skin's barrier function and limit the passage of irritants and allergens.
+The management of atopic dermatitis also includes adjuvant and recurrence-prevention measures, such as hygiene measures and the elimination of irritants and allergens.

-The treatment of seborrheic dermatitis is divided into 3 main actions: reducing the number of fungi on the skin, with antifungal products, fighting against inflammation and seborrhea, especially with topical corticosteroids for inflammation.
-It is also essential to have good hygiene to consider soothing relapses.
+The treatment of seborrheic dermatitis is divided into 3 main actions: reducing the number of fungi on the skin, with antifungal products; combating inflammation and seborrhea, notably with dermocorticoids for inflammation.
+Good hygiene is also essential to soothe flare-ups.

 Pharmacovigilance Report an adverse drug reaction(s)